 3] Disable your Internet Browser Extensions

-Next, click on the Extensions options there and uncheck the Enabled option marked against the extension you want to disable.
+Next, click on the Extensions options and uncheck the Enabled option marked against the extension you want to disable.

 Then, click on Remove to delete it completely.